How to make Safe Sugar Glider Cage Sets

 -Check over the item, check the seams, pull on them to make sure they're not loose, check for and cut any loose thread(you can't always catch them all).

 -Wash it, because any good item will hold up well in the wash.
 If not sewn tight enough, or properly, it will come apart in the washer.

--Every few days/weeks, and after every wash, check the item again(more often if you have chewers).
+-Every few days, and always after every wash, check the item again(more often if you have chewers).
 General wear and tear can cause loose threads, and gliders sometimes chew at the fabric.
 This is nobody's fault, but can certainly happen.